EWeinstein/EWeinstein.github.io/index.md

 ### Causal Inference

-**Eli N. Weinstein**, Elizabeth B. Wood, David M. Blei. *Estimating the Causal Effects of T Cell Receptors*.
+**Eli N. Weinstein**, Elizabeth B. Wood, David M. Blei. *Estimating the causal effects of T cell receptors*.
 2024.
 In submission.
 [paper](https://arxiv.org/abs/2410.14127).\
 <sub>We estimate the effect of T cells with a specific TCR on patient outcomes.
 This work uses hierarchical causal models (below).<sub>